 Adam is the Managing Partner of the firm's white collar, regulatory and sanctions practices.

 • Represents CEO of a large oil and gas corporation in a civil forfeiture action seeking to recover a $300 million dollar asset that was wrongfully seized by the Department of Justice.

 • Represents a well-known celebrity day trader in criminal indictment alleging involvement in a $114 million dollar stock manipulation scheme scheduled for trial in October 2023.

-• Represents a Washington D.C. think tank in connection with allegations of violation of Foreign Agent Registration Act.
+• Represents a Washington D.C. think tank in connection with allegations of violation of Foreign Agents Registration Act.

 • Represents a large bank sued by a survivor of a terrorist act alleging violation of the Antiterrorism Act.

-• Representing a stockbroker in a SEC civil case which alleges he engaged in multiple fraudulent schemes to "pump and dump" thinly-traded microcap issuers.
+• Represents a stockbroker in a SEC civil case which alleges he engaged in multiple fraudulent schemes to "pump and dump" thinly-traded microcap issuers.

 • Represents a doctor in a defamation case against a hospital whose false allegations resulted in the doctor being indicted for 25 counts of murder, for which he was ultimately acquitted.